 - a. substance of the grievance

 - b. what steps have been taken

 - c. desired resolution

-- 4. For students other than nursing students and nursing students that have completed the process with the Associate Dean/Director of the School of Nursing: If the grievance has not been resolved, the student may submit the grievance in writing to the Senior Associate Dean for Academic Affairs, who will obtain input from the involved faculty or staff member(s) and may appoint an ad hoc committee of faculty not involved in the course to investigate the grievance and give written advice to the Senior Associate Dean for Academic Affairs.
+- 4. For students other than nursing students and nursing students that have completed the process with the Director of the School of Nursing: If the grievance has not been resolved, the student may submit the grievance in writing to the Senior Associate Dean for Academic Affairs (for undergraduate students) and to the Associate Dean for Research and Graduate Studies (for graduate students), who will obtain input from the involved faculty or staff member(s) and may appoint an ad hoc committee of faculty not involved in the course to investigate the grievance and give written advice to the Senior Associate Dean for Academic Affairs or the Associate Dean for Research and Graduate Studies.